Git Style Guide

 • Harder to share with other people since it rewrites history

-Many commits, one on merge
+Many commits, squash merge (alternative)

 AKA the “squash merge” strategy.